What and why?

-Integrate Pusher with your server, here is a sample snippet from our node App:
+Integrate Pusher with your server.
+Here is a sample snippet from our node App:

 Step 4: Adding Security

-As a default behavior, anyone who knows your public app key can open a connection to your Channels app.
+As a default behavior, anyone who knows your public app key can open a connection to your channels app.
 This behavior does not add any security risk, as connections can only access data on channels.

 For more advanced use cases, you need to use the "Authorized Connections" feature.
-It authorizes every single connection to your channels and hence avoids unwanted/unauthorized connection.
+It authorizes every single connection to your channels, and hence, avoids unwanted/unauthorized connection.
 To enable the authorization, set up an auth endpoint, then modify your client code to look like this.

 Step 5: Scale as you grow

-Pusher comes with a wider range of plans which you can subscribe to based on your usage.
+Pusher comes with a wide range of plans which you can subscribe to based on your usage.
 You can scale your application as it grows.
 Here is a snippet from available plans for mode details you can refer this.

 Image Source: Pusher